-Visit Kirtipur for authentic experience of the Newari culture, the indigenous culture of the Kathmandu Valley.
-Walk along its narrow lanes to observe the life of the people who have lived for many generations per age-old traditions and beliefs to this day.
+Visit Kirtipur for an authentic experience of Newari culture, the indigenous culture of the Kathmandu Valley.
+Walk along its narrow lanes to observe the life of its residents who have maintained their age-old traditions and beliefs to this day.
 This town is also ideal for trying out some traditional Newari food that hasn’t been changed by outside influences.

-Kirtipur is situated on a ridge 8 km southwest of Kathmandu.
-The ancient Newar township - with its brick-paved streets lined with typical red brick houses and tiled roofs, and temple squares - is a natural fortress.
+Kirtipur is situated on a ridge 8 km southwest of Kathmandu, overlooking the valley.
+The ancient Newar township with its brick-paved streets lined with typical red brick houses and tiled roofs, and temple squares, is a natural fortress.
 The Chilamchu Stupa and the temple of Bagh Bhairav are major attractions here.
-Tribhuvan University, Nepal’s premier seat of education, is located at the foot of the hill.
+Tribhuvan University, Nepal’s premier university is located at the foot of the hill.
 Another attraction directly below the town is the interesting Thai Buddhist temple.

 The history of Kirtipur goes back to 1099 AD.
-It was earlier a part of Lalitpur till it was annexed into Kathmandu by Prithvi Narayan Shah in 1767.
+It was earlier a part of Lalitpur until it was annexed into Kathmandu by Prithvi Narayan Shah in 1767.
 The Kirtipur residents are said to have put up a fierce resistance against the invaders, resulting in the death of the Shah King’s favorite general, Kalu Pande.